 Your lymphatic system makes a huge difference in your health and overall well being.
 It is tied to the circulatory system, but, despite this relation, it is too often ignored or forgotten.
 We remember it only when problems with our lymph nodes arise, usually during some type of infection.
 However, we need to be more familiar with this vital system.

 The lymphatic system is a part of weight control, the immune system, the cleansing of blood, and the detoxification of our bodies.
-A huge network of lymphatic vessels recycle blood plasma by removing fluid from the tissues, filtering it, and carrying it back into the bloodstream.
+A huge network of lymphatic vessels recycles blood plasma by removing fluid from the tissues, filtering it, and carrying it back into the bloodstream.

-So, the lymphatic system is responsible for the removal of waste, toxins, and harmful material/organisms from the tissues, including excess fat.
+The lymphatic system is responsible for the removal of waste, toxins, and harmful material/organisms from the tissues, including excess fat.
 This has a large impact on fat accumulation and cellulite.
 The problem is twofold.
 If excess fat is not removed, the body responds by storing more.
-If toxins are not removed, fat cells come to the rescue and encapsulate the offending matter, encouraging the storage of unnecessary fat in a form the body is then loath to use as it would free up toxins.
+If toxins are not removed, fat cells come to the rescue and encapsulate the offending matter.
+Encouraging the storage of unnecessary fat in this form the body will then use it to free up toxins.

 Start treating your lymphatic system better by avoiding toxins, chemicals, and foods that are hard to digest—that means processed foods that are steeped in pesticides, preservatives, and artificial ingredients.
 Then begin adding more of these foods to your life.